ealeyna/Spring-Boot-Projects-2/README.md

 - `POST /gallerist/save` – Save a Gallerist
 - `POST /car/save` – Save a Car
 - `POST /galleristCar/save` – Save a GalleristCar

+---

+## ⚙️ Installations
+Before getting started, ensure that the following tools are installed:
+- [Java 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) — Required to compile and run the project.
+- [Spring Tools for Eclipse 4.30](https://spring.io/tools) — IDE used for developing and managing Spring Boot projects.
+- [PostgreSQL 14](https://www.postgresql.org/download/) — The relational database used in this project.
+- [DBeaver 25.0.5](https://dbeaver.io/download/) — Database management tool used to interact with PostgreSQL.
+- [Postman](https://www.postman.com/downloads/) — For testing API endpoints and HTTP requests.
+- [JUnit 5](https://junit.org/junit5/) — Used for writing and running unit tests.

+## 🛠️ Project Configuration
+All projects were created using the following setup:
+- **Project Type:** Maven
+- **Programming Language:** Java 17
+- **Spring Boot Version:** 3.5.0
+- **Packaging:** `.jar`---